John Vorster: Ossewabrandwag

-From 1939, Vorster attracted attention by strongly opposing South Africa's intervention on the side of the Allies and their former foe the United Kingdom, in World War II.
+From 1939, Vorster attracted attention by strongly opposing South Africa's intervention on the side of the Allies and its former foe the United Kingdom, in World War II.

 Vorster dedicated himself to an anti-British, pro-Nazi organisation called the Ossewabrandwag (Ox-wagon Sentinel), founded in 1938 in celebration of the centenary of the Great Trek.
 Under the leadership of Johannes Van Rensburg, the Ossewabrandwag conducted many acts of sabotage against South Africa during World War II to limit its war effort.
 Vorster, who was interned for his activities, which included helping previously interned fugitives, claimed not to have participated in the acts of war attributed to the group.
 He described himself as anti-British, not pro-Nazi, and said his internment was for anti-British agitation.

 Vorster rose rapidly through the ranks of the Ossewabrandwag becoming a general in its paramilitary wing.
 In 1942, he said: "We stand for Christian nationalism which is an ally of National Socialism.
 You can call this anti-democratic principle dictatorship if you wish.
 In Italy it is called 'Fascism', in Germany 'German National Socialism and in South Africa 'Christian nationalism'."

 His involvement with this group led to his detention at Koffiefontein in 1942.
 Following his release from custody in 1944, Vorster became active in the National Party, which began implementing the policy of apartheid in 1948.
 Although racial discrimination in favour of whites had long been a crucial fact of South African politics and society, formal restrictions were loosening and the National Party institutionalised racism in a new way and on a massive scale through its “apartheid” legislation.

 House of Assembly

-In 1953, Vorster was elected to the House of Assembly representing the seat of Nigel in the Transvaal.
-He was appointed as Deputy Minister in 1958.
+After initially losing a race for the constituency of Brakpan by two votes in 1948, Vorster was elected to the House of Assembly representing the seat of Nigel in the Transvaal in 1953.
+Having run under the Afrikaner Party banner in 1948, Vorster joined the National Party in 1951.
+He was appointed as Deputy Minister of Education, Arts, and Science as well as Deputy Minister of Social Welfare and Pensions in 1958.
 He was an MP during the terms of prime ministers D.F.
 Malan, J.G.
 Strijdom and Hendrik Verwoerd.
 Vorster's wartime anti-British activities came back to haunt him.
 Vorster answered his critics by saying that he had now "come to believe in" the parliamentary system.

 A leader of the right wing of the National Party, he was appointed Minister of Justice in 1961 by prime minister Verwoerd, an outspoken mentor and idol of Vorster.
 He combined that with the Minister of Police and Prisons in 1966.